CLI Tool

 runhuman projects update proj_abc123 --default-url https://google.com

-runhuman projects update proj_abc123 --github-repo owner/repo
+runhuman projects update proj_abc123 --add-repos owner/repo

 Options:

--n, --name <name>- New project name-u, --default-url <url>- New default URL-g, --github-repo <owner/repo>- New GitHub repository
+-n, --name <name>- New project name-u, --default-url <url>- New default URL--add-repos <repos>- Add GitHub repositories (comma-separated owner/repo)--remove-repos <repos>- Remove GitHub repositories (comma-separated owner/repo)

 projects switch <projectId>